ARMmbed/uvisor-helloworld/README.md

 ## `Hello World!` Example for the uVisor

 This is a `Hello World!` yotta executable created to show some of the security features provided by the uVisor.
 The application calls the `secure_print_pwd()` function, which prints a protected password, every 2 seconds.

-This example shows how the uVisor ensures that that secret password cannot be tampered with, even by interrupt handlers.
-All messages are printed on the USB serial port.
+This example shows how the uVisor ensures that the secret password cannot be tampered with, even by interrupt handlers.
+To test these protection features, we added an event for the SW2 button press.

+By pressing the SW2 switch a read access is attempted in order to read the content of the uVisor-protected password, `g_password`.
+If you see the red LED on the board blinking for 5 times, it means the access has been denied by the uVisor and the CPU is halted.
+Otherwise the blue LED will turn on and the password will be printed on the UART0 port.
+The button can be pressed at different periods in time, even when the password is actually being read by the secure box that owns it - the uVisor will prevent that.

 Currently the only supported platform is the [Freescale FRDM-K64F](http://developer.mbed.org/platforms/FRDM-K64F/) ([GCC ARM Embedded toolchain](https://launchpad.net/gcc-arm-embedded)).